Charter and Accreditation

 School of Business

-The School of Business has recently received eligibility to initiate the pre-accreditation process by the Association to Advance Collegiate Schools of Business (AACSB).
+The School of Business has received eligibility to initiate the pre-accreditation process by the Association to Advance Collegiate Schools of Business (AACSB).